What Happens When Your Vitamin D Levels are Low

 Can coffee deplete Vitamin D levels?

-Bones and teeth are affected by low levels of Vitamin D. On-going deficiency of Vitamin D and other nutrients can cause rickets in children, and osteoporosis in adults.
-Weak, chalky and sensitive teeth might be what happens when your Vitamin D levels are low over a period of time.
-This is because Vitamin D is needed for the body to assimilate calcium: even if your dietary intake of calcium is adequate, the calcium will not be absorbed in the body if your Vitamin D levels are low.
-The body will absorb the calcium it needs from the bones,causing osteoporosis, which is what happens when your Vitamin D levels are low over a long period of time.
+Bones and teeth and Vitamin D Deficiency.
+On-going deficiency of Vitamin D and other nutrients can cause rickets in children, and osteoporosis in adults.
+Weak, chalky and sensitive teeth might be what happens if your Vitamin D levels remain low over a period of time.
+Vitamin D helps us to assimilate calcium: even if your dietary intake of calcium is adequate, the calcium will not be absorbed in the body if your Vitamin D levels are low.

 Vitamin D is also essential for healthy hair growth.